Fradenti/intRinsic/README.md

 # intRinsic - public repository
 ![intLogo](images/intLogo.png)
 Public repo for the R package `intRinsic`

+A `.pdf` vignette for this package can be found on Arxiv at [this link](https://arxiv.org/pdf/2102.11425.pdf).

 To install the package from this Github repo, run
 ```r